kiss-oliver/bead/README.md

 # bead

-**`bead`** is both a format for freezing and storing computations and a tool that helps capturing and managing computations in `bead` formats.
+`bead` is both a format for freezing and storing computations and a tool that helps capturing and managing computations in `bead` formats.

-## bead as a concept
+## Concept

 Given a computation of the form

     output = function(*inputs)

-a `bead` contains all three named parts:
+a `bead` captures all three named parts:

 - `output` is the result of the computation - data, it is contained verbatim
 - `function` is a code that computes `output` from the `inputs`
-- `inputs` are stored as references to other `bead`s - they are the `output` of other calculations
+- `inputs` are stored as references to other `bead`s - they are the `output` part of computations

 It also has some other metadata - e.g. a unique identifier that is supposed to be common between different versions (either part is updated) of the same computation and a timestamp when it was frozen.

+## Status

-## bead as a tool *is not production ready, yet!*
+### bead as a tool *is not production ready, yet!*

-Although most of the important stuff is implemented, some important names will change in the metadata (to get names right), which will render every existing bead incompatible after the change.
+Although most of the important stuff is implemented, the metadata format is still not fixed, which might render every existing bead incompatible after the change.

 Documentation for the tool is non-existent at this point - except for command line help.
 The doc directory currently contains design fragments - you will be mislead by them as they